Democrats dominate as economic woes take a toll on Trump's GOP. Takeaways from Election Day 2025

 Trump and his Republican allies have been especially focused on immigration, crime and conservative cultural issues.

-But voters who decided Tuesday's top elections were more concerned about pocketbook issues: the economy, jobs and costs of living that have remained stubbornly high.
-That's according to the AP Voter Poll, an expansive survey of more than 17,000 voters in New Jersey, Virginia, California and New York City suggesting that many voters felt they can’t get ahead financially in today’s economy, even if their own personal finances were stable.
+But voters who decided Tuesday's top elections were more concerned about the economy, jobs and costs of living.
+That's according to the AP Voter Poll, an expansive survey of more than 17,000 voters in New Jersey, Virginia, California and New York City suggesting that many voters felt they can’t get ahead financially in today’s economy.

 Ironically, the same economic anxieties helped propel Trump to the White House just one year ago.
 Now, the economic concerns appear to be undermining his party's political goals in 2025 — and could be more problematic for the GOP in next year's midterm elections, which will decide the balance of power for Trump's final two years in office.